 The California School Dashboard made its formal debut this week, giving parents and educators a more comprehensive look at how their schools and districts are performing.

 Technically, the dashboard is still being field-tested by the state Department of Education, which says full implementation is set for the fall.
 But we can already tell you that the interface and graphics are more engaging than previous accountability tools.
 In fact, we’d say it’s the best use of pie icons since Trivial Pursuit.

-- Culverdale Elementary School in the Irvine Unified School District has converted a classroom into its new Innovation Lab, stocked with robotics, a 3-D printer and moveable furniture to create flexible learning spaces.
+Culverdale Elementary School in the Irvine Unified School District has converted a classroom into its new Innovation Lab, stocked with robotics, a 3-D printer and movable furniture to create flexible learning spaces.
 The lab was made possible by a $211,850 grant from the Irvine Public Schools Foundation.

 Students from Back Bay High School, an alternative campus in the Newport-Mesa Unified School District, shared their post-graduation plans with a panel of community members.

 That’s all for now.
 Have a happy St. Patrick’s Day.